 My name is Michael Brady.
-I have been a member of the Great Barr Conservative Club for fifty nine years joining in 1957.
+I have been a member of the Great Barr Conservative Club for sixty one years, joining in 1957.
 The Club was opened officially in September 1958 by Lady Goldsmid and opened as a businessmen's club, evenings only.

 The membership fee was Seven Shillings and Sixpence a year and you were asked what you were prepared to do to support the Conservative party, like deliver leaflets, go door knocking for votes, or to drive pensioners to vote .

 The President of the club was Mr. C.D.Pawson who financed the club, the chairman was Jack Lloyd.

 I joined the club with a few of my mates from the Malt Shovel, the reason being a late drink.
 At that time the Pubs finished serving at ten o'clock but the club was open till twelve o'clock and we thought for 7/6 a year it was well worth that for a late drink and a game of snooker.

 When applying for membership your name would go on the notice board.
 After one month, providing there was no objection from any member and the committee believed you to be of good character you would be able to join.

 Not many members attended at weekends, so it was decided to allow the Ladies as guests on Saturdays and Sunday evenings, you could bring your wife your girlfriend or someone else's wife at no charge.

 A high standard of dress code was expected, no jeans no trainers no sport shirts.
 A tie had to be worn at all times and at a later date neck ties were kept at the main entrance for the men that came without one.